13 Things To Do On The Nauru Island For Off The Beaten Path Adventure

 Photo: Kevin C. Charpentier / Pexels / Image For Representation Only

-The coral reefs in Nauru are an underwater paradise for snorkelers.
+The coral reefs in Nauru are an underwater paradise for snorkellers.
 The reefs are full of colourful fish, coral formations, and even sea turtles, offering a unique view of the island’s marine ecosystem.
 This also makes for great snorkelling with clear waters and calm conditions, an almost magical experience whether you’re a novice or an experienced diver.
-For anyone searching for adventure and natural beauty, few things can rival exploring the vibrant underwater world, making it one of the top things to do on Nauru Island.
+For anyone searching for adventure and natural beauty, few things can rival exploring the vibrant underwater world, making it one of the top islands in the Pacific.

 Location: Coastal areas around Nauru